Mr. Rooter Plumbing of Calgary Change Location

 Once your kitchen sink has been unclogged, keep in mind the following tips to prevent a future clog so that you don’t have to deal with a blocked kitchen sink in the future:

 • Run water while the garburator is working.
-This will help flush away debris as the garburator breaks up food.
+This will help flush away the debris as the garburator breaks up food.

 • Don’t stuff the garburator.
 You should only put about half a cup of food scraps in the garbage disposal at one time.
+There are so many food items you should not put down on your garbage disposal, so be sure to check the list of what’s acceptable beforehand.
+You may be surprised to find that you cannot garburate many of the items you have.

-The Mr. Rooter Plumbing of Calgary Difference
+The Difference Mr. Rooter Plumbing Makes For Your Clogged Kitchen Sink in Calgary